G6NHU-2 DX cluster

 Telnet: dxspider.co.uk:7300

 G6NHU-2 is quick, with connections into other nodes from all continents.
-The backbone is very fast and efficient anyway but these multiple connections ensure that when a spot appears on the network, you will see it very quickly, no matter where it was submitted.
+The backbone is very fast and efficient anyway but these multiple connections ensure that when a spot appears on the network, you will see it instantly, no matter where it was submitted.

 The multiple links mean that it does not depend on just one source for its data.
 If any link drops out for any reason, there are others to provide redundancy and ensure that no data is lost and no spots are dropped.